 The first production run of the Pythons launched in 1955 and lasted until production ended in 2004, a half-century later.
-Note: the guns were available through the Colt Custom Gun Shop only from 1998 on.
+Note: the guns were available through the Colt Custom Gun Shop only from 1998 on up until 2006.
 During that 50 year span, approximately 750,000+ of the finest revolvers ever made were produced.

 So with about three-quarters-of-a-million of these old guns floating around out there, I cringe a little bit when I see one advertised for sale with a description of "RARE."
 Call it what it is.
 Spectacular!
 Fabulous!
 The best and greatest revolver ever made!
 But don't call it rare.